big blue banner

 - Black, blue, and brown markers

-The children will decorate a banner with things that start with the letter B as they practice saying the /b/ sound in words such as big, banner, bow, best, and beautiful.
+Tell the children that they will decorate a banner with things that start with the letter B as they practice saying the /b/ sound in words such as big, banner, bow, best, and beautiful.

 Decorate the Big Blue Banner